 After the Civil War, the fort was placed in caretaker status and was renamed Fort Oglethorpe in 1884 and carried that name until it was decommissioned in 1905.
-It was purchased by the city of Savannah in 1924 for park purposes but not fully restored until the 1970s.
+It was purchased by the city of Savannah in 1924 for park purposes but was not fully restored until the 1970s.

 As to the ghosts of Old Fort Jackson, the one most often sighted is thought to be that of a Confederate private by the name of Patrick Garrity.
-Garrity apparently had a problem with his superior, Lieutenant George Dickerson.
-One night when Garrity was on guard duty near the drawbridge, he was approached by Lieutenant Dickerson and for reasons unknown, the private bludgeoned his superior with his musket, breaking both his musket and the officer’s skull in four places.
-Private Garrity then fled the scene by jumping into the moat, but his escape was not to be effective, as he drowned in the moat.
+Garrity had a problem with his superior, Lieutenant George Dickerson.
+One night when Garrity was on guard duty near the drawbridge, he was approached by Lieutenant Dickerson, and for reasons unknown, the private bludgeoned his superior with his musket, breaking both his musket and the officer’s skull in four places.
+Private Garrity then fled the scene by jumping into the moat, but his escape was ineffective, as he drowned in the moat.
 Lieutenant Dickerson survived the beating but was unable to remember the attack.
 He never fully recovered and was forced to step down from his command.

-Today, there is a ghostly specter that is often spied at the site of the attack, believed to be that of Patrick Garrity.
-Said to be dressed in a Confederate uniform, the soldier is seen walking along the parade ground or standing near the drawbridge.
+Today, a ghostly specter is often spied at the site of the attack, believed to be that of Patrick Garrity.
+Said to be dressed in a Confederate uniform, the soldier walks along the parade ground or stands near the drawbridge.
 Some reports say that the apparition appears only from the waist up.

-Evidently Garrity is not alone, another silhouette of a soldier has been reported standing on the casement walls above the parade ground.
-Other fallen soldiers are also seen in various areas, some walking leisurely and others intensely manning their posts with a watchful eye.
-On one occasion when a cleaning lady reportedly heard strange noises, she turned around to come face to face with a Confederate soldier standing in a doorway.
+Garrity is not alone; another silhouette of a soldier has been reported standing on the casement walls above the parade ground.
+Other fallen soldiers are also seen in various areas, some strolling and others intensely manning their posts with a watchful eye.
+On one occasion, when a cleaning lady reportedly heard strange noises, she turned around to come face to face with a Confederate soldier standing in a doorway.
 After glaring at her, the spirit vanished.